Introduction to Ransomware

 Preventing such malicious e-mails and links responsible for the attacks can help nip the problem at its bud.
 This setting can be customized using one’s anti-virus settings.

 How to Remove Ransomware?

 Once infected, you have only three options to look out for:

-1. Format and Restore Backed up Files: Make sure to format and scan for ransomware.
-Delete any files found affected and then restore the data from your backup.
+- Format and Restore Backed-up Files: Make sure to format and scan for ransomware.
+Delete any files found affected, and then restore the data from your backup.

 - Use Decryption Software: If ransomware is less severe, one might be able to find a decryption tool that can help decrypt the affected files without paying a ransom.

-3. Settle the Ransom: Since the more sophisticated ransomware’s cannot be decrypted using the free decryption tools available online.
-One might have to pay the ransom.
+- Settle the Ransom: Since the more sophisticated ransomware cannot be decrypted using the free decryption tools available online.
+Therefore, one might have to pay the ransom.
 It should also be noted that paying the ransom does not guarantee that one will be able to revive the data.

-This is a guide to the What is Ransomware?.
-Here we discuss the definition, concepts, detection, and prevention of Ransomware.
+This is a guide to What is Ransomware?
+Here we discuss the definition, concepts, detection, and prevention of Ransomware respectively.
 You can also go through our other suggested articles to learn more –